whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-10-Box-Of-Style-Rachel-Zoe-Subscription-Fall-2015-Review-Coupon.md

 <br>

 <p>Everything about this watch is gorgeous.
 I also love that they included an extra black strap for this watch.
 They didn't have to but they did and I totally LOVE them for it!
-You can buy more colors on their website and they ship free to USA from The Netherlands, but you may have to pay duty taxes.</p>
+You can buy more colors on their website and they ship free to USA all the way from The Netherlands (you may have to pay duty taxes).</p>

 <br>